 WHAT IS MORINGA?

+Many people may have heard someone mention Moringa, but still asked themselves “What is Moringa?”.
 Moringa Oleifera, commonly called the ‘drumstick tree”, and ‘horseradish tree’ is native to India but has been planted around the world and is naturalized in many countries.
 Moringa is one of the most powerful health-enhancing plants yet known to man.
-While many things found in Nature can have one or two health benefits, Moringa has so many.
-Moringa has more nutrition in the leaf than any other plant yet known.
+While many things found in nature can have one or two health benefits, Moringa has a multitude of benefits.
+A simple answer to the question, “What is Moringa?”, is that Moringa is a superfood that contains more nutrition in the leaf than any other plant yet known.

 Click below on plant parts to learn more!